clusterio/clusterio/README.md

 But this functionality has been pulled out of Clusterio into its own plugin for Clusterio named [Subspace Storage](https://github.com/clusterio/subspace_storage).

 By itself Clusterio doesn't change the gameplay in any way, you could even use Clusterio to manage completely vanilla Factorio servers.
-Plugins do the work of modding in the visible changes into the game, see the [Plugins section](#plugins) for ready made plugins you can install into a Clusterio cluster.
+Plugins do the work of modding in the visible changes into the game, see the [Plugins section](#plugins) for ready-made plugins you can install into a Clusterio cluster.

 ## Features